East Coast–West Coast hip-hop rivalry: Quad Studios shooting

 On November 30, 1994, 2Pac was scheduled to record a verse with Little Shawn at Quad Studios in Manhattan to help pay his legal fees.
 As he arrived, members of Junior M.A.F.I.A., a group affiliated with Bad Boy, shouted greetings to 2Pac on the street below.
 Once he entered the building, two gunmen ordered everyone in the lobby to the floor.
 When 2Pac hesitated, he was shot five times and robbed.
 As 2Pac was taken out on a stretcher, he gave the middle finger to Biggie and other Bad Boy affiliates who were present.

 One day later, 2Pac was convicted of sexual abuse.
 Afterward, 2Pac implied in an interview with Kevin Powell of Vibe that Biggie, Puff Daddy and Uptown Records head Andre Harrell were involved in or responsible for the attack at Quad Studios.
 Between when that interview was given and when the article was published, Puff Daddy had visited 2Pac at Rikers Island and assured him that Bad Boy was not involved in the shooting.

-In February 1995, "Who Shot Ya?," a B-side track from Biggie's "Big Poppa" single was released.
+In February 1995, "Who Shot Ya?", a B-side track from Biggie's "Big Poppa" single, was released.
 Although Combs and Biggie denied having anything to do with the shooting and stated that "Who Shot Ya?" had been recorded before the shooting, 2Pac interpreted it as a taunt directed at him.

-Source Awards
+1995 Source Awards

 On August 3, 1995, Suge Knight took a dig at Puff Daddy at that year's Source Awards in New York City, announcing to the assembly of artists and industry figures: "Any artist out there that want to be an artist and want to stay a star, and don't want to have to worry about the executive producer trying to be all in the videos ...
-All on the records ... dancing, come to Death Row!" - referring to Combs' tendency to appear in his artists' music videos and perform ad-libs in their songs.
-To the New York audience, Knight's comments seemed a slight to the entire East Coast hip hop scene, and resulted in boos from the crowd.
+All on the records ... dancing, come to Death Row!" – referring to Combs's tendency to appear in his artists' music videos and perform ad-libs in their songs.
+To the New York audience, Knight's comments seemed a slight to the entire East Coast hip-hop scene, and resulted in boos from the crowd.

 The crowd booed again when Dr. Dre was named Producer of the Year.
-In response to the boos, Death Row artist Snoop Doggy Dogg took the microphone from Dr. Dre and asked the crowd: "The east coast ain’t got no love for Dr. Dre and Snoop Dogg and Death Row?
-Y’all don’t love us?
-Y’all don’t love us?!
+In response to the boos, Death Row artist Snoop Doggy Dogg took the microphone from Dr. Dre and asked the crowd: "The east coast ain't got no love for Dr. Dre and Snoop Dogg and Death Row?
+Y'all don't love us?
+Y'all don't love us?!
 Well, let it be known then!
-We don’t give a fuck.
-We know y’all east coast!
+We don't give a fuck.
+We know y'all east coast!
 We know where the fuck we at!"

 Puff Daddy later took the stage as a presenter and told the audience: "[A]ll this East and West—that needs to stop.
 So give it up for everybody from the East and the West that won tonight.
 One love."